Table of Contents

 Highlights: While the Crosstrek Hybrid offers all-wheel drive, its mediocre electric-only travel distance makes it fall in our rankings.

-Subaru’s popular Crosstrek finds a new market with its plug-in option, and this SUV differentiates itself from the PHEV competition with high-grade features and options for all-wheel drive.
+Subaru’s popular Crosstrek finds a new market with its plug-in option that barely looks different from the standard gas models.
+This SUV differentiates itself from the PHEV competition with high-grade features and options for all-wheel drive.
 However, it suffers from a speed and fuel efficiency standpoint.